COLLEGE FOOTBALL’S PREMIER AWARD FOR COMMUNITY SERVICE

 The Wuerffel Trophy is proud to work in conjunction with the All Sports Association to present the award to the FBS (formerly Division 1) football player that best combines exemplary community service with academic and athletic achievement annually at the All Sports Banquet.

 The Wuerffel Trophy is a member of the National College Football Awards Association.
-The NCFAA membership is made up of 22 of the most prestigious awards in college football, boasting 699 years of tradition-selection excellence.
-Formed in 1997, the stated purpose of the association is to “protect, preserve and enhance the integrity, influence and prestige of college football’s various awards.”
+The NCFAA membership is made up of 25 of the most prestigious awards in college football.
+Formed in 1997, the stated purpose of the association is to “protect, preserve and enhance the integrity, influence, and prestige of college football’s various awards.”
 The association also encourages professionalism and the highest standards possible for the administration of college football awards and the selection of their winners.

 Past recipients of the Wuerffel Trophy are: